-Section 4.
-No proposal initiated the by the Department of Environmental Protection in the form of a rule, regulation, so-called guidance document or policy shall become effective until said executive office and agency have complied with the provisions of Massachusetts

-Administrative Procedures Act established under the provisions of Chapter 30A of the General Laws.
+SECTION 4.
+No proposal initiated by the EOEEA in the form of a rule, regulation, so-called guidance document or policy shall become effective until said executive office and agency have complied with the provisions of Massachusetts Administrative Procedures Act established under the provisions of Chapter 30A of the General Laws.
 Any entity claiming to be aggrieved by lack of compliance with said chapter by said executive office or agency shall be permitted to file a petition for relief with the superior court.